pydoit/doit/doc/tasks.rst

 The result of the task is given by the returned value of the ``action`` function.

-It must return `True`, `None`, a dictionary, or a string to indicate successful completion of the task.
-Returning `False` indicates the task generally failed.
-To provide a more detailed description of how the task failed, return an instance of :py:class:`TaskFailed` or :py:class:`TaskError`.
-If the action raises an exception, it will be considered an error.
+For **successful** completion it must return one of:

+* `True`
+* `None`
+* a dictionary
+* a string

+For **unsuccessful** completion it must return one of:

+* `False` indicates the task generally failed
+* if it raises any exception, it will be considered an error
+* it can also explicitly return an instance of :py:class:`TaskFailed` or :py:class:`TaskError`

 If the action returns a type other than the types already discussed, the action will be considered a failure, although this behavior might change in future versions.

 .. literalinclude:: tutorial/tutorial_02.py